Travel Services not currently available

 In keeping with CDC guidelines for Pandemic Operations, our in-person services are currently limited to COVID-19 testing, select urgent medical appointments, and pharmacy services.

-Unfortunately, we are not able to provide travel services at Cornell Health during the Spring 2021 semester.
+Unfortunately, we are able to provide travel services at Cornell Health at this time.
 We hope to resume this service during Fall 2021.